shenxianpeng/win-jenkins-agent/README.md

 # Semi-automatic setup of Jenkins Agent on Windows

-Configuring the windows agent of jenkins is very annoying and often encounters various problems.
+To config a windows agent as a Jenkins node is very annoying and often encounters various problems.

-So I created this repository to automate the setup of Jenkins Agent on Windows.
+I created this repository to make it easier to set up the Jenkins agent as a service on Windows.

-## Getting start
+## Getting started

-### Run main.bat
+### Download dependencies

-For example your Remote root directory of Windows agent is `C:\agent`
+For example: if your Remote root directory of Windows agent is `C:\agent`

-So just git clone this repo and run `main.bat` under Remote root directory.
+Then just git clone this repo and run `main.bat` under Remote root directory.

 ```bat
 cd C:\agent